parzonka/Clean-Code-Method-Sorter/README.md

 ========================

 The Clean Code Method Sorter is a lightweight plugin for the Eclipse Platform.
-It sorts Java methods to improve the readability of your source code following the *newspaper metaphor* (conceived by Robert C. Martin):
+It sorts Java methods to improve the readability of your source code following the *newspaper metaphor* (conceived by [Robert C. Martin](http://www.objectmentor.com/omTeam/martin_r.html)):

-_A class should be readable like a newspaper, with the most important methods being at the beginning of the class, followed by methods which are invoked later in the execution flow._
+_A class should be readable like a newspaper, starting with the most important methods, followed by methods which are invoked later in the execution flow._

 The plugin lets you sort using the following criteria: